t-sin/ethogram/README.md

         - needless? because of [cl-mock](https://github.com/Ferada/cl-mock) or [mockingbird](https://github.com/Chream/mockingbird)?
     - printing difference between expected and actual
         - I cannot found about this...
+- Fast testing
+    - but how? by what's infomation?

 ## How to define tests